wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

     ![Graphical user interface, text, application, email](../media/image017.png)

-1. The Field dialogue box opens, asking you to define the first field you want your AI model to extract.
+1. The Field dialog box opens, asking you to define the first field you want your AI model to extract.
    1. In this case, name the field "PO-number."
    1. Click "Done."
    1. You'll see the field added to the page.